Jon Avila

 Author: Jon Avila

-The Department of Justice (DOJ) has published an “interim final rule” extending the compliance dates with the rule for web, mobile, and digital content accessibility under Title II of the Americans with Disabilities Act (ADA) by one year.
+On April 20, the Department of Justice (DOJ) published an “interim final rule” extending the compliance dates with the rule for web, mobile, and digital content accessibility under Title II of the Americans with Disabilities Act (ADA) by one year.

 This means colleges, cities, counties, states, and other entities serving populations over 50,000 now have until April 2027 to comply.
 Entities serving fewer than 50,000 have until 2028.
 Public comments on the updated rule will be collected for 60 days, but they won’t affect this extension.

-The good news is, while pushing toward this month’s deadline, many public entities have already strengthened their accessibility programs, procurement practices, and governance.
+The good news is, while pushing toward recent deadlines, many organizations have already strengthened their accessibility programs, procurement practices, and governance.

 Our recommendation is: now is the time to strengthen accessibility efforts, not stop them.

 That’s because the core obligation hasn’t changed: accessible digital services are a civil right, and demand for inclusive, equitable online experiences keeps accelerating.
-Title II has been in effect since 1990, and individuals with disabilities retain the ability to enforce their rights.
-DOJ enforcement under existing law continues as well.
+Title II has been in effect since 1990, and the Rehabilitation Act has been in effect since 1973.
+Individuals with disabilities retain the ability to enforce their rights, and DOJ enforcement under existing the laws continues.

-This update also doesn’t reduce the rising scrutiny around digital accessibility—or the growing expectation that public-sector digital services should be accessible by design.
-And even with the federal extension, many states continue to enforce their own digital accessibility laws.
+These updates also don’t reduce the rising scrutiny around digital accessibility—or the growing expectation that digital services should be accessible by design.
+And even with these federal extensions, many states continue to enforce their own digital accessibility laws.

-The added time lets organizations build programs that are thoughtful, durable, and audit-ready—and gives state and local governments more room to plan, resource, and deliver sustainable accessibility.
+The added time lets organizations build programs that are thoughtful, durable, and audit-ready—and gives state and local governments and HHS funding recipients more room to plan, resource, and deliver sustainable accessibility.

-In short, the timeline may have shifted, but the mission hasn’t: ensuring every member of the public can access vital digital experiences, including education and government services.
+In short, the timeline may have shifted, but the mission hasn’t: ensuring every member of the public can access vital digital experiences, including education, healthcare, and government services.

 If you’re wondering what this extension means for your organization, specifically, here’s guidance based on your situation.

-State and local government entities who were already set to meet the deadline
+State and local government entities and HHS funding recipients who were already set to meet the deadline

-State and local government entities who were working on accessibility, but not set to meet the deadline
+State and local government entities and HHS funding recipients who were working on accessibility, but not set to meet the deadline

-The extension provides additional time to comply with the requirements of the 2024 rule, however, the ADA title II law (without specific technical standards) remains in effect.
+The extensions provide additional time to comply with the requirements of the 2024 rules, however, both the ADA title II and Section 504 laws (without specific technical standards) remain in effect.
 Your state may also have its own accessibility requirements which may impact you.
 That means now is definitely still the time to continue your accessibility efforts, both internally and with your vendors.
 This extension may allow you to give more flexibility to your vendors and to focus on prioritizing issues that impact users with disabilities the most.
 This is also an opportunity to continue to build out your accessibility capabilities, tools, training, and practices and launch your processes like posting accessible social media and accessible documents.
 Don’t let up: pausing or stalling now means you could fall behind the deadline again.

-State and local government entities who hadn’t begun work toward Title II compliance
+State and local government entities and HHS funding recipients who hadn’t begun work toward compliance

 Let this be your wake-up call.
 Now is the time to start your accessibility program in earnest.
 Accessibility is an effort that requires thoughtful implementation, coordination with vendors, budget, and culture change within your organization.
 This is a great opportunity to build a program that is sustainable, proactive, and part of the way you work, rather than something that is bolted on at the last minute.
 Refer to our quick start guide for help beginning your efforts.